 In the event of any technology related issues with our product, we may need to see external advisors and resources, or alternatively hire additional employees that are able to resolve these issues within the company.
 This means that any technical issues may be expensive to resolve, and may cause delays to our expansion plans.

 Our business model is based on a subscription service.
-We do not currently charge businesses to put our product in front of their stores.
-Therefore, revenue will be solely driven by high uptake from pet owners, who see the value of our product.
+Revenue is primarily driven by high uptake from pet owners, who see the value of our product.
 In the event that we do not have sufficient growth in subscribers to our platform, there is a risk that our revenue will be insufficient to fund continued expansion of our product to more cities.
 In addition, we currently rely on storefronts and other businesses to put our product in front of their stores.
 The loss of these storefronts, or our inability to establish relationships with additional third-party store owners or establishments, would materially and adversely affect our business.

 We currently rely on third-party manufacturers and suppliers to develop and manufacture our dog parkers, and we expect to continue to rely on third parties to manufacture our Dog Parkers.
 The loss of these suppliers or manufacturers, or our inability to establish relationships with additional third-party manufacturers, or their failure to comply with applicable regulatory requirements or design specifications or to provide us with sufficient quantities of Dog Parkers at acceptable quality levels or prices on a timely basis, or at all, would materially and adversely affect our business.